Euro: Flexible exchange rates

-The ECB targets interest rates rather than exchange rates and in general, does not intervene on the foreign exchange rate markets.
+The ECB targets inflation rather than exchange rates and in general, does not intervene on the foreign exchange rate markets.
 This is because of the implications of the Mundell–Fleming model, which implies a central bank cannot (without capital controls) maintain interest rate and exchange rate targets simultaneously, because increasing the money supply results in a depreciation of the currency.
 In the years following the Single European Act, the EU has liberalised its capital markets and, as the ECB has inflation targeting as its monetary policy, the exchange-rate regime of the euro is floating.

 Against other major currencies

 The euro is the second-most widely held reserve currency after the U.S. dollar.
 After its introduction on 4 January 1999 its exchange rate against the other major currencies fell reaching its lowest exchange rates in 2000 (3 May vs sterling, 25 October vs the U.S. dollar, 26 October vs Japanese yen).
 Afterwards it regained and its exchange rate reached its historical highest point in 2008 (15 July vs US dollar, 23 July vs Japanese yen, 29 December vs sterling).
 With the onset of the 2008 financial crisis, the euro initially fell, to regain later.
 Despite pressure due to the euro area crisis, the euro remained stable.
 In November 2011 the euro's exchange rate index – measured against currencies of the bloc's major trading partners – was trading almost two percent higher on the year, approximately at the same level as it was before the crisis began in 2007.
 In mid July 2022, the euro and the US dollar traded at par for a short period of time during an episode of dollar appreciation.
-On 8 October 2025, it recorded a new high against the Japanese yen during a long period of depreciation of the latter.
+Since 2024, it has reached new records against the Japanese yen.
+On 17 April 2026, it reached its historical highest point against the yen.

 Euro exchange rate against US dollar (USD), sterling (GBP) and Japanese yen (JPY), starting from 1999.